PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-07 04:16:08
+Last updated: 2024-04-07 04:17:15
-Random Quote: You want to dismantle an empire?
-Divide it! - Guillermo Gonzalez Calderoni
+Random Quote: Miguel: "Would you have really fed me to those hippos?"
+Pablo: "No. Hippos don't like Mexicans either." - Pablo Escobar